JoyStick PinOut

 There really is no 15-pin D connector defined in the current Motherboard standards used as a game port.

-The Joystick connector is found on sound cards.
+The Joystick connector is found on sound cards and uses the pin out defined below.

 JoyStick Pin Out